yT0n1/D3MEAP-Projekt/README.md

 Moreover, if you want to see your trees being printed, you also have to install: https://www.graphviz.org/

-Guriobi solver with an academic license.
+The Guriobi solver with an academic license is also necessary.

 ## Code Structure